onewaykaranja/onewaykaranja.github.io/content/posts/g00gle-dorking.md

 Google has made it easier to understand your syntax and craft your queries with [google advanced search.] (https://www.google.com/advanced_search)

 ## Crafting your query
-Basic Operators:
+#### Basic Operators:

-AND (or &&): Use this operator to include multiple keywords in your search query, ensuring that all of them are present in the results.
-For example, "cats AND dogs."
+AND (or &&): Use this operator to include multiple keywords in your search query i.e ''' "puss AND boots."'''
-OR (or ||): This operator broadens your search by including results that contain either of the specified keywords.
-For instance, "cats OR kittens."
+OR (or ||): This operator broadens your search by including results that contain either of the specified keywords i.e ''' "black OR brown." '''
-NOT (or !): Excludes specific keywords from your search results.
-For example, "cats NOT dogs" will show results about cats but exclude those mentioning dogs.
+NOT (or !): Excludes specific keywords from your search results i.e ''' "green NOT greens"  '''

-Phrase Search:
+#### Phrase Search:

 Use quotation marks to search for an exact phrase.
-For instance, "black cats" will only return results with that exact phrase.
+For instance,''' "brown paper" ''' will only return results with that exact phrase.

-Site-specific Search:
+#### Site-specific Search:

 The "site:"  operator restricts your search to a specific website or domain.
-For example, "site:example.com cats" will only show results about cats from the "example.com" website.
+For example,''' "site:x.com Christopher Hadnagy" '' will only show results about cats from the "example.com" website.
 Filetype Search:

 The "filetype:" operator allows you to specify the type of file you're looking for.
-This is useful for finding specific formats like PDFs, Word documents, Excel sheets, etc. For example, "resume filetype:pdf" will search for resumes in PDF format.
+This is useful for finding specific formats like PDFs, Word documents, Excel sheets, etc. For example, ''' "cv filetype:pdf" ''' will search for resumes in PDF format.

-Intitle and Inurl Search:
+#### Intitle and Inurl Search:

 The "intitle:" operator searches for a specific word or phrase in the title of a web page.
-For instance, "intitle:cats" will return results with "cats" in the title.
+For instance, "intitle:admin" will return results with "admin" in the title.
-Similarly, the "inurl:" operator searches for keywords in the URL of a web page.
-For example, "inurl:blog cats" will find pages with "blog" in the URL and related to cats.
+Similarly, the "inurl:" operator searches for keywords in the URL of a web page i.e ''' "inurl:blog phishing"  ''' will find pages with "blog" in the URL and related to phishing.

-Exclusion Operators:
+#### Exclusion Operators:

-Use a hyphen (-) before a word to exclude it from your search results.
-For instance, "cats -dogs" will exclude results that mention dogs.
+Use a hyphen (-) before a word to exclude it from your search results i.e ''' "green -greens" '''will exclude results that mention greens.
 Specific Number Ranges:

 Use two periods (..) between numbers to specify a range.
-For example, "camera $50..$100" will search for cameras priced between $50 and $100.
+For example, '''"camera $50..$100"''' will search for cameras priced between $50 and $100.

-Related Searches:
+#### Related Searches:

 The "related:" operator finds websites similar to a specified URL.
-For instance, "related:example.com" will show sites similar to "example.com."
+For instance, "related:x.com" will show sites similar to "x.com."

-Cache and Similar Pages:
+#### Cache and Similar Pages:

 Use "cache:" to view the cached version of a web page.
-For example, "cache:example.com."
+For example, '''"cache:x.com."'''
 The "similar:" operator finds pages similar to a specified URL.
-For instance, "similar:example.com."
+For instance, '''"similar:x.com."'''

-Combination Techniques:
+#### Combination Techniques:

 Combine multiple operators to create more targeted searches.
-For example, "site:example.com intitle:cats filetype:pdf" will search for PDFs about cats on the "example.com" website.
+For example, '''"site:x.com intitle:backup filetype:pdf" '''will search for PDFs about backups on the "x.com" website.

-Wildcards:
+#### Wildcards:

 Use an asterisk (*) as a placeholder for unknown or variable words in a phrase.
-For instance, "cats are * animals" will return results with various completions of the phrase.
+For instance, ''' "microsoft word * documents" ''' will return results with various completions of the phrase.

-Parentheses:
+#### Parentheses:

 Use parentheses to group keywords and create more complex queries.
-For example, "(cats OR dogs) AND (funny videos)" will search for funny videos related to either cats or dogs.
+For example,''' "(black OR brown) AND (colour review)" '''will search for colour reviews related to either black or brown.

-Language and Region:
+#### Language and Region:

 Specify the language of the search results with "language:" or the region with "gl=."
-For example, "cats language:french" or "cats gl=fr" for French results.
+For example, ''' "movie language:french"  ''' or  ''' "movie gl=fr" for ''' French results.

-Date Range:
+#### Date Range:

 Use "before:" and "after:" operators to specify a date range for your search.
-For instance, "cats after:2024-01-01 before:2024-12-31."
+For instance,''' "Shogun after:2024-01-01 before:2024-12-31." '''

-Custom Search Engines:
+#### Custom Search Engines:

 Create custom search engines for specific sites using "site:," "filetype:," and other operators to focus your searches on particular domains or file types.